Chabad of Poway

 Chabad of Poway is an Orthodox synagogue and community center in Poway, California.
-Founded in 1986, it includes a 770-seat sanctuary, preschool, afternoon Hebrew school, senior center, library, and mikveh, serving the Jewish communities of Poway and Rancho Bernardo.
+The congregation was founded in 1986, and the synagogue, completed in 1997, includes a 770-seat sanctuary, preschool, afternoon Hebrew school, senior center, library, and mikveh, serving the Jewish communities of Poway and Rancho Bernardo.

 On April 27, 2019, the synagogue was the site of a shooting in which one person was killed and three were injured.

 History

 Chabad of Poway was founded in 1986 by Rabbi Yisroel Goldstein, a 24-year-old shaliach from Brooklyn, New York, and his new wife Devorie.
 The congregation first met in a storefront in the Rancho Bernardo shopping center, and then moved to a one-acre site where it opened a preschool in mobile trailers.
 A senior center was opened in 1990.

 In 1997, the synagogue built a 20000 sqft community center containing a 770-seat sanctuary, preschool, afternoon Hebrew school, senior center, library, mikveh, and meeting rooms.
 Shluchim Rabbi Mendy and Bluma Rubenfeld joined the staff of Chabad of Poway in 2005.
 In 2006, Goldstein was named the Jewish chaplain for the Poway Sheriff's Department.

 In 2010, the synagogue enhanced its security measures by applying for and receiving a $75,000 grant from the Federal Emergency Management Agency (FEMA).
 It used the funds to add "security systems and alarms, a security assessment and installation of 16 cameras, fencing and lighting".
 In May 2018, the synagogue applied for a $150,000 FEMA grant to install gates and more secure doors.
 This grant was approved in September 2018, but the funds were not released until March 2019, one month before the shooting.